 Each year we compete at the National Aquatics Festival.
 This is a high-powered gala involving 10 schools from around the country.
-This year we placed third at the swimming event, and were the proud winners of the diving and water polo for the 5th consecutive year.
+This year we placed third at the swimming event.

 Tennis is a vibrant and popular sport at St Mary’s.
 There are 75 players on the senior ladder.
 Coach René Plant believes that tennis is a game for life, and tennis at St Mary’s should encompass both competitive and social aspects.
 St Mary’s has eight tennis courts.

 St Mary’s participates in two tennis leagues, one in the first term and the other in the third term.
 Eight teams are entered into each league, which gives about 48 players the chance to participate in a match every week.
 Social tennis is also offered as a games session throughout the year.